atharva0300/Dwight/README.md

 - [ ] 14. bug: card one and card two notes get behind card three and card four -> should be on the top of them
 - [X] 15.
 Remove the venv from the repo and hide the sercret key.
 Create a requirements.txt file
 - [X] 16.
 Use Authentication provided by Django
+- [X] 17.
+Updation and Deletion of the Task
+- [ ] 17.
+On Task deletion, the taskList does not get rendered
+- [ ] 18.
+On Task deletion, delete the note that is attached to that task